 “But, you don’t understand.
 I need this job.
 Like… mortgage and student loans.
 I’ve been taking care of my mother and…”

-I stopped talking because I remember one of the fundamental rules of temp work.
+I stopped talking because I remembered one of the fundamental rules of temp work.
 No one wants to hear your problems.
 They have their own problems and if you want to keep working there, you have to keep your drama to yourself.
 These people aren’t your friends.
 They’re just under-appreciated co-workers who block out the emptiness of their lives with their obsession with memes… what, too dark again?
 Anyway, you get my point.

 “Bill, if you can find me something ASAP, I would really appreciate it.
 I was counting on the money from this job.”